scikit-learn-inria-fondation/EuroPython22/README.md

 If you have the time, feel free to do as much as you want of the workshop on your own.
 Feel free to ask question on our [Discord channel](https://discord.gg/rqxwcuw8).

-## During the morning: workshop for first time contributors
+## Workshop for first time contributors

 - Create your [github account](https://github.com/join?ref_cta=Sign+up&ref_loc=header+logged+out&ref_page=%2F&source=header-home)
 if you don't have one already.